SourenP/pico_workshop/README.md

 ### Logistics
 - 6 lessons, each 2 hours

+### Method

+- Learn by doing
+  - Lessons with exersices and homework for first half
+  - Each student creates their own game for second half

+### Outcome

+- Each student creates an original PICO-8 game that can be run on the console and web

 ### Software and Licensing
 The entire game development workflow can be run on the PICO-8 executable.
 It runs on Windows, Mac and Linux.